MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### Account creation, update, and management

-- **Account update**: All VI accounts created prior to February 15th must be updated so that they're linked to an Azure Storage account instead of an AMS account.
+- **Account update**: All VI accounts created before February 15th must be updated so that they're linked to an Azure Storage account instead of an AMS account.
 For guidance on how to do it in the portal or through the API, see [Updating an existing ARM account](update-your-azure-video-indexer-account-and-migrate-assets.md).
 - **Classic account - connect to new ARM account**: As [announced in September 2023](https://azure.microsoft.com/updates/videoindexer-2/), VI Classic accounts are being retired June 30th, 2024.
-Prior to the retirement, all Classic accounts must be connected to a new ARM based VI account.
+Before the retirement, all Classic accounts must be connected to a new ARM based VI account.
 For guidance on how to do it in the portal or through the API, see [Connect a Classic account to a new ARM based account](/azure/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets?tabs=updateexistingportal%2Cconnectclassicportal%2Coptinportal#connect-a-classic-account-to-a-new-arm-based-account).
 - **Account creation with API**
     - You must update account creation and requests to use the VI API version 2024-01-01.
     - Requests must be submitted with the [Azure Storage Account property](https://github.com/Azure/azure-rest-api-specs/blob/main/specification/vi/resource-manager/Microsoft.VideoIndexer/stable/2024-01-01/vi.json) rather than the AMS account.